niplav/site/range_and_forecasting_accuracy.md

 1. For predictions made on any question, the predictions made a long time before their resolution are generally more accurate than predictions made a shorter time before their resolution.
-This can be partially, but not completely explained by fact 2.
+This can be partially, but not completely explained by fact 3.
+	1. The results for PredictionBook and Metaculus disagree here
+	2. The correlations (0.02 for Metaculus, -0.02 for PredictionBook) and slopes of the linear regressions are close to 0
 2. Questions with a longer range (that is, time between the question being written and the question being resolved) generally receive predictions with a higher accuracy than questions with a shorter range.
+	1. Again, the correlation coefficients (-0.01 for Metaculus, and -0.05 for PredictionBook) and the slopes of the linear regressions are close to 0
-3. Predictions made on the same question earlier are generally less accurate than predictions that are made later.
+3. Predictions made on the same question closer to resolution time are generally more accurate than predictions that are made long before resolution time.

-These results vary strongly between Metaculus and PredictionBook, with observations 1. and 2. much weaker or non-existent in PredictionBook data (observation 3. only holds for Metaculus, because there are no questions on PredictionBook with enough forecasts to run the analysis).

 These results suggest what to expect with questions with even greater
-range: That later predictions on them will generally be more accurate, and that the kinds of questions asked with a very high range might have engender prediction with an even accuracy than questions with short and medium ranges.
+range: That later predictions (closer to resolution time) on them will generally be more accurate, and that the kinds of questions with a very high range might engender predictions with an even higher accuracy than questions with short and medium ranges.

-However, there are plausible reasons to expect the trend from 1. and 2. to reverse: The questions asked with very high range are not very different from questions with medium range, and have a lot less information available to make useful predictions on them; [butterfly
+However, there are plausible reasons to expect the trend from 2. to reverse: The questions asked with very high range are not very different from questions with medium range, and have a lot less information available to make useful predictions on them; [butterfly